EdgeTX/edgetx.github.io/docs/Radio-hardware-specifications-for-EdgeTX.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <img src="https://c.a.segger.com/fileadmin/images/products/J-Trace/jtrace-pinout.png">

 * USB-C device mode connection
-    * H7R radios must support Hi-Speed (480 MBit/s) USB
+    * H7R radios shall support Hi-Speed (480 MBit/s) USB
 * For radios with an internal module, lines to put the module into flashing mode to perform pass-through flashing
 * Unused GPIO pins shall be connected with a 10k resistor either to GND or VCC.
 The initial hw revision of a radio shall have them tied to GND, further revision shall use one or multiple of those pins to mark different hw revision of the radio to allow auto detection of the radio version or variant.